|

 need to resubscribe.
 I don't know what percentage signed up again, but I

+know the company won points for integrity.
 If you are the victim of slamming, I recommend reacting with vigor.

 Don't reply to the newsletter or click links because that would increase